Elderly care: China

 Population ageing is a challenge across the world, and China is no exception.
-Due to the one-child policy, rural/urban migration and other social changes, the traditional long-term care (LTC) for the elderly which was through direct family care in the past will no longer suffice.
-Barely existent now, both institutional and community-based services are expanding to meet the growing need.
-China is still at an earlier stage in economic development and will be challenged to build these services and train staff.
+Due to the one-child policy, rural/urban migration and other social changes, the traditional long-term care for the elderly through direct family care is no longer sufficient.
+Both institutional and community-based services are expanding to meet the growing need.
+China needs to build these services and train staff.

 India

 In India, elderly citizens, especially men, are viewed in very high regard.
 Traditional values demand honor and respect for older, wiser people.
 Using data on health and living conditions from India's 60th National Sample Survey, a study found that almost a fourth of the elderly reported poor health.
 Reports of poor health were clustered among the poor, single, lower-educated, and economically inactive groups.

 Under its eleventh Five-Year plan, the Indian government has made many strides.
 Article 41 of the Indian Constitution enjoins the State to make effective provisions for the elderly.
+One such provision is the Ayushman Bharat Yojana.
 Similarly, Court may make an order directing an individual to provide maintenance for elderly parents, in case of neglect or abandonment, under BNSS, 2023.

+Malaysia

+Malaysia is projected to become an ageing society around 2030, when Malaysians aged 60 and over are expected to make up about 15% of the population.
+Elderly care has traditionally been provided within the extended family, and there remains a strong cultural expectation that adult children support their ageing parents.
+Public provision for those without family support is delivered mainly through the Department of Social Welfare (Jabatan Kebajikan Masyarakat, JKM).
+JKM operates a small number of free residential welfare homes: eleven Rumah Seri Kenangan, in operation since 1950, house destitute older people who are able to care for themselves, while two Rumah Ehsan, at Kuala Kubu Bharu in Selangor and Dungun in Terengganu, provide free residential care for the destitute elderly who are bedridden or chronically ill.
+For older people who live at home, JKM also runs free Pusat Aktiviti Warga Emas (PAWE) day-activity centres for those aged 60 and above, numbering around 220 nationwide.

+Most residential and nursing care, however, is provided by the private and non-governmental sector.
+Private care centres are registered with JKM under the Care Centres Act 1993, while private nursing homes offering medical care are licensed separately by the Ministry of Health under the Private Healthcare Facilities and Services Act 1998.
+Because fees at these facilities are met privately, access is shaped by income: the free welfare homes are means-tested and reserved for the destitute, leaving many middle-income families to rely on fee-charging private centres or on family caregiving.